IamFedorM/IamFedorM/README.md

 📫 Reach Out:

-Feel free to connect with me on LinkedIn (https://www.linkedin.com/in/fedormv/) or email me at mikhailovfed@gmail.com for collaborations or just a chat about data and finance!<!--
+Feel free to connect with me on LinkedIn (https://www.linkedin.com/in/fedormv/) or email me at mikhailovfed@gmail.com for collaborations or just a chat about data and finance!
-**IamFedorM/IamFedorM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.